AlexM-CS/AlexM-CS/README.md

-- 👋 Hi, I’m @AlexM-CS, or Alex.
+- Hi, I’m @AlexM-CS, or Alex.
-- 👀 I’m interested in coding projects, big and small.
+- I’m interested in coding projects, big and small.
-- 🌱 I’m currently learning Java.
+- I’m currently learning Java.
-- 💞️ I’m looking to collaborate on projects that could help me build me skillset.
+- I’m looking to collaborate on projects that could help me build me skillset.
+-
-- 📫 How to reach me:
+- How to reach me:
 - amyska04@iastate.edu (School Email)
-- alexander.myska.cs@gmail.com (Professional Email)
+- alex.myska.04@gmail.com (Professional Email)
-- 😄 Pronouns: He/Him
-- ⚡ Fun fact: HUGE fan of the St. Louis Cardinals!

 <!---
 AlexM-CS/AlexM-CS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.